pvdz/tenko/tests/testcases/import_declaration/import_id_star_star.md

 `````
 throws: Parser error!
-  Can only import star or object after default
+  A default import can only be followed by a star or object specifier

 import a, ** from 'f';
-          ^------- error
+          ^^------- error
 `````